 Dr. Edwards talks about stroke and stroke recovery on the Australian TV program Sunday Night.
 Watch the program here.
 (Dr. Edwards appears in Part 2.)

-Dr. Edward's work on stroke rehabilitation, including the use of "virtual therapy" and motion-capture technology, is featured by the West Australian online.
+Dr. Edward's work on stroke rehabilitation, including the use of "virtual therapy" and motion-capture technology, is also featured by the West Australian online.

 October 2, 2013